NachtRaveVL/Lepton-FLiR-Arduino/README.md

 In this example, we will utilize various features of the library.

-We will be using Wire1, which is only available on boards with SDA1/SCL1 (Due, Zero, etc.) - change to Wire if Wire1 is unavailable.
+We will be using Wire1, which is only available on boards with SDA1/SCL1 (Due, Zero, Teensy 3.5/3.6/4.1, etc.) - change to Wire if Wire1 is unavailable.
 We will also be using the digitalWriteFast library, available at: https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast

 ```Arduino
 #include "LeptonFLiR.h"